-In August 2011, certain crimes connected to the exceeding of the air emission limits (set forth by the Environmental Code or by the relevant air emission authorisation) have been included in Decree 231.
-The above-mentioned Law No. 68/2015 added the crimes of environmental pollution and environmental disaster to punish breaches of the set of rules regarding air pollution.
+August 2011, certain crimes connected to the exceeding of the air emission limits (set for nvironmental Code or by the relevant air emission authorisation) have been included in Decree pove-mentioned Law No. 68/2015 added the crimes of environmental pollution and environment or punish breaches of the set of rules regarding air pollution.
+231. The